Skip to content

 start = i * pitch

-grating[:, start : start + grating_width] = 1
+shape_array[:, start : start + grating_width] = 1

-return Device(device_array=grating, **kwargs)
+return Device(device_array=shape_array, **kwargs)

-holes(rows=5, cols=5, radius=30, spacing=30, **kwargs)
+holes(rows=5, cols=5, hole_radius=30, spacing=30, **kwargs)

 Create a Device object with a grid of uniform circular holes.